dlt-hub/dlthub-education/workshops/workshop_august_2024/part2/README.md

 ## 9. **[Deployment](./deployment/)**

 Learn how to deploy your pipelines using popular tools like Lambda, Airflow, or Dagster.
 This module ensures that your pipelines are not only functional but also ready for production environments.

+## That’s it! 🎉

+You finished the second dlt workshop!
+As a summary of everything we covered in this course, there’s a homework quiz for you to go through.
+Hopefully it’ll refresh your memory on everything we covered.
+Here you go: https://forms.gle/xfaWFSYq1vKc96EJA